lordslair/nacritan/README.md

-# nacridan-retriever-backend, the project :
+# nacrITan, the project :

 This project is a backend for a Tactical Interface (IT) in the game Nacridan.
 Its purpose is to parse data received from JS user scripts.